Kleinmarb/lokker/README.md

 # Lokker

-Lokker is a simple logger which focuses on simplicity, it's the default logger for the [byzantium libDBMS](https://docs.rs/byzantium/*/byzantium/).
+Lokker is a simple logger which focuses on simplicity.

 ## License